outcastrift/DDF-TestSource/README.md

 ![Screenshot](https://raw.githubusercontent.com/outcastrift/DDF-Creations/master/yoda.png)

+#Simple Installation
+Just drop both jars into the deploy directory.
+Go to the configuration page either /admin or /system/console/configMgr go to the TestBedFederatedSource option.
+Create a new configuration with all of the default values.
+Your finished.

 ## Experiment : Test Bed Source

 This bundle shows a implementation of a REST service that is configured as Federated Source as well as a Source that can be hit via a Groovy Script configuration.